rollasoul/toku_for_arduino/README.md

 # T O K U

-Script for handwriting haiku-poems to camera input powered by two neural networks (densecap and rnnlib) - printing them on a mini-thermal printer.
+Script for handwriting haiku-poems to camera input powered by two neural networks (densecap and rnnlib) - and printing them on a mini-thermal printer.
 Should be run on remote server and local-client, optimised for raspberry-pi.
 Both networks come ready to go and trained as a docker-image for the server, the git-repo is mainly for the client side (with a few server-scripts as backup).

 # prerequisites
 - ubuntu 16.04 server running intel xeon processors (or newer) otherwise openBLAS/torch will give you a core dumped error